 The longest known quartzite cave is Sistema Roraima Sur (Bolivar), often called also Cueva Ojos de Cristal - it has been explored up to its length of 16,400 metres.
 Recently discovered Imawarì Yeuta (Bolivar, Auyantepui) has a similar length - currently there are explored 15,450 m and here are located amazing, nearly unique silicate formations.

 Many other quartzite caves are very unusual as well.
 No superlatives are able to describe a sinkhole named Sima Aonda - (Bolivar) giant 383 metre deep hole with a waterfall.
 This cave opens at one side of the steep wall of Auyantepui and here, in the open air, the waterfall makes its next plunge.
 Cueva del Fantasma (Bolivar) is a collapsed gorge on the slope of Aprada tepui, with an extremely impressive, enormous entrance hall.
 Dense jungle makes the two enormous sinkholes - Sima Humboldt and Sima Martel on the top of Sarisariñama tepui (Bolivar) unusual - even the bottom of both sinkholes is covered with a patch of forest, living its life in isolation for millions of years.

-Another highly unusual monument of nature outside the area of the tepuis, in northern part of Venezuela is the 10.5 kilometres long Guácharo Cave (Monagas), where one can find the largest known colony of guácharos, consisting of circa 15,000 large birds with the unique ability to orientate with the help of echo-location.
+Another highly unusual monument of nature outside the area of the tepuis, in northern part of Venezuela is the 10.5 kilometres long Guácharo Cave (Monagas), where one can find the largest known colony of guácharos, consisting of roughly 15,000 large birds with the unique ability to orientate with the help of echo-location.